5 Recent Changes to TREC Rules for Real Estate Sales Agents & Brokers

 5 Changes to TREC Rules for Sales Agents & Brokers

 Did you know that the Texas Real Estate Commission (TREC) recently made a few changes that affect you as a sales agent or broker?
 Recent meetings approved five TREC rules aimed at enhancing broker responsibility and bolstering consumer protections.
-It’s vital that you keep up with all the latest changes to stay compliant and avoid any unwanted consequences.
-We’ll unpack how this affects your education and training and what you can (and can’t) do with an inactive license now.
+It’s vital that you keep up with all the latest changes to stay compliant.

 Real Estate Brokerage Course (TREC Rule 535.64)